boisgera/MEDIANE/README.md

   - It is free and doesn't require any registration.

   - You can't break anything
-    (or rather if you do, it doesn't matter)
+    (or rather if you do, it doesn't matter).

-  - The data that you create is deleted shortly after the end of your session.
+  - It doesn't keep your data.

 [![](https://img.shields.io/badge/launch-Try%20Jupyter!-blue.svg)][Try Jupyter!]